Welcome to CATS Academy Boston - a truly world-class education in the academic capital of the USA.

 Our teachers are experts in their subject and teaching international students.
 With greater than sixty years’ experience in offering a challenging and relevant program for a truly first-class, global, high school education.

 The main building features 36 classrooms, 4 language labs, 6 science labs, 4 music rooms, 2 fitness areas, 3 art studios, a theater room, a yoga/dance studio, a learning commons area, a writing center and a large central student living room.
 The new spacious gymnasium is also connected directly to the main building.

 Very accessible!
 Downtown Boston is just 13 miles from the campus, and accessible by several means of public transportation.

-Head of School, CATS Academy Boston
+Executive Head, CATS Academy Boston

 More about Boston Programs More about the city of Boston About the CATS Academy mission

 Stuart White; MA (Cantab), PGCE, Dip Mgt, CPhys MinstP